 Chair of Community Outreach Committee

 Allyce is Professional Development Project Manager for Pittsburgh Public Schools where she is responsible for providing professional development supports for teachers around the District’s Measures of Effective Teaching.
 Previously employed at the World Affairs Council of Pittsburgh, she has a strong passion for urban education and international affairs and hopes to utilize her skills and talents to promote cross-cultural communication and understanding between the girls the foundation serves and urban students in the Pittsburgh region.

-Chair of Grants Committee / Grants and Research Manager
+Chair of Fundraising and Development Committee/Grants and Research Manager

-Linda brings not only her academic credentials with a Masters in Public Administration, she also brings her talents in proposal development, research, and grants management along with her firsthand experience in combating gender discrimination in her homeland of Kenya.
-Linda has seen the positive impact that grassroots development can have in a community, and is looking to utilize her skills and experience to make an impact in the communities that Rukmini Foundation serves.
-Linda will be helping to build a sustainable source of funding for our programs by seeking grants through the various organizations that support education, gender equity initiatives and development work.
+Linda has a Masters in Public Administration and brings her talents in proposal development, research, strategic planning, grants management, and program development, implementation, and evaluation.
+She has firsthand experience in combating gender discrimination in her homeland of Kenya.
+Linda has seen the positive impact that grassroots development can have in a community, and plans to utilize her skills and experience to make an impact in the communities that Rukmini Foundation serves.
+Linda will build a sustainable source of funding for our programs through the development and implementation of a comprehensive fundraising plan that reflects the mission, vision, and goals of the Foundation.

 Nikolas “Nik” Ristev